Edit

 An easy way to estimate and optimize your App Service cost beforehand is by using the Azure pricing calculator.

-To use the pricing calculator, select App Service in the Products tab.
-Then, scroll down to work with the calculator.
+In the pricing calculator, select the App Service tile in the Products tab.
+Then, scroll down to the App Service section of the calculator.
 The following screenshot is an example and doesn't reflect current pricing.

-Example showing estimated cost in the Azure Pricing calculator
+Screenshot that shows an example estimated cost in the Azure Pricing calculator.

 Review estimated costs in the Azure portal